minejournal/starter-blog/content/blog/2021-08-02-monocultura.md

 ---
 ## Tbilisi, 28 of July, 2021

-It all starts after the rain calms down.
+It all start after the rain calms down.

 The day is not yet lost to the apathy of the summer days: movies are too long to marathon on, books induce bulimia, and music deserves a break.